Global Child Health Curriculum

 - Children and Youth New to Canada

-The complete educational package includes the Trainer Manual and a DVD with PowerPoint presentations and additional reference documents such as resident handouts, multiple choice questions, structured clinical exam cases, and interactive activities and videos.
+The complete educational package includes a trainer manual, four slide decks, resident handouts, multiple choice questions, structured clinical exam cases, etc..

 Finanical support was received from the following groups/institutions: